Welcome to Bohus Fortress!

 1320 – 1362

-Blanka of Namur was born in 1320 and was a countess of what is now a province in Belgium.
-Through her marriage to King Magnus Eriksson, in 1335 she became a Swedish, Norwegian and Scanian queen.
-The wedding took place at Bohus Fortress where the celebration lasted for several days.
-Bohus became a residence of royalty for many years to come.
+Blanka of Namur is born in 1320 and is Countess of what is now a province of Belgium.
+She becomes Queen of Sweden, Norway and Skåne from 1335 through her marriage to King Magnus Eriksson.
+The wedding takes place at Bohus Castle where the celebrations last for several days.
+Bohus became the royal residence for many years to come.

-Together they had two sons, Erik and Håkan, and three daughters.
-Håkan Magnusson was appointed King of Norway in 1343 by the Norwegian nobles.
+Together they had sons Erik and Håkan and three daughters.
+Håkan Magnusson was appointed King of Norway by the Norwegian nobles in 1343.

 Watch the movie